Graphite oxide: Precision medicine

 Graphene oxide has been studied for its promising uses in a wide variety of nanomedical applications including tissue engineering, cancer treatment, medical imaging, and drug delivery.
 Its physiochemical properties allow for a structure to regulate the behaviour of stem cells, with the potential to assist in the intracellular delivery of DNA, growth factors, and synthetic proteins that could allow for the repair and regeneration of muscle tissue.
 Due to its unique behaviour in biological environments, GO has also been proposed as a novel material in early cancer diagnosis.

 It has also been explored for its uses in vaccines and immunotherapy, including as a dual-use adjuvant and carrier of biomedical materials.
 In September 2020, researchers at the Shanghai National Engineering Research Center for Nanotechnology in China filed a patent for use of graphene oxide in a recombinant vaccine under development against SARS-CoV-2.

 Toxicity

 Several typical mechanisms underlying graphene (oxide) nanomaterial's toxicity have been revealed, for instance, physical destruction, oxidative stress, DNA damage, inflammatory response, apoptosis, autophagy, and necrosis.
 In these mechanisms, toll-like receptors (TLR), transforming growth factor-beta (TGF-β) and tumor necrosis factor-alpha (TNF-α) dependent-pathways are involved in the signalling pathway network, and oxidative stress plays a crucial role in these pathways.
 Many experiments have shown that graphene (oxide) nanomaterials have toxic side effects in many biological applications, but more in-depth study of toxicity mechanisms is needed.
 According to the USA FDA, graphene, graphene oxide, and reduced graphene oxide elicit toxic effects both in vitro and in vivo.
 Graphene-family nanomaterials (GFN) are not approved by the USA FDA for human consumption.
-However, their theoretical and experimental use in SARS-CoV-2 recombinant vaccine studies, Respiratory Syncytial Virus tests, miniaturized in-vivo official health records and other biomedical applications in the form of graphene-based hydrogels has generated a great deal of scientific and possible commercial interest in recent years, with a de-emphasis on potential for toxicity.